-Hi friends, I'm a veteran LoL player who has been playing the game and following the competitive scene for three years.
-I main AD carries with about 1600 normal games played.
-I don't play much ranked but in season two I reached Gold (1505 Elo) and in season three I reached Gold I (~1800 Elo).
+Hi friends, I'm a veteran LoL player who has been playing the game and following the competitive scene for over four years.
+I main AD Carries/Marksmen with about 1600 normal games played.
+I don't play much ranked, but last season I was Platinum V for solo queue and Platinum III with my ranked 5s team.

 In other words I like to think that I know what I'm talking about.

 If there is any term you do not understand, please check the LoL Terminology before asking.

 |||||| Caitlyn is a ranged Attack Damage Carry AKA Marksman, a role that specializes in building massive amounts of damage and annihilating enemies from a distance.